goby-lang/goby/CONTRIBUTING.md

 #### If you want to propose a feature, just open an issue with `[feature request]` prefix on title.

+**Note**:
-**Note**: Before sending PR, you should perform `make test` on the root directory of the project to perform all tests (`go test` works only against goby.go file and will be incomplete for the test).
+  - Before sending PR, you should perform `make test` on the root directory of the project to perform all tests (`go test` works only against goby.go file and will be incomplete for the test).
+  - DB library tests requires Postgresql to be opened and export port `5432`

 ## Setup Environment